hassan-pmp/agile/bty.md

 # Better Than Yesterday
 ---
+# 10.09.2025 PAL: Exam Tips: Lesson 2
+**42- The length of a Sprint should be:**
+- (choose the best answer)
+- A. Short enough to keep the business risk acceptable to the Product Owner.
+- B. Short enough to be able to synchronize the development work with other business events.
+- C. One month or less.
+- :white_check_mark: **D. All of the above.**

+**43- Who creates the Definition of Done?**
+- (choose the best answer)
+- A. The Scrum Team, in a collaborative effort where the result is the common denominator of all members' definitions.
+- :white_check_mark: **B. If it is not an organizational standard, the Scrum Team must create a Definition of Done appropriate for the product.**
+- C. The Product Owner since they are responsible for the product's success.
+- D. The Scrum Master since they are responsible for the productivity of the Developers.

+**44- An organization has decided to adopt Scrum, but management wants to change the terminology to fit with terminology already used.
+What will likely happen if this is done?**
+- (choose the best answer)
+- A. Without a new vocabulary as a reminder of the change, very little change may actually happen.
+- B. The organization may not understand what has changed with Scrum and the benefits of Scrum may be lost.
+- C. Management may feel less anxious.
+- :white_check_mark: **D. All of the above.**

+**45-Which Scrum events are timeboxed?**
+- (choose the best three answers)
+- :white_check_mark: **A. Sprint Retrospective.**
+- :white_check_mark: **B. Sprint Planning.**
+- :white_check_mark: **C. Sprint Review.**
+D. Sprint Testing.
+E. Release Testing.
+F. Release Retrospective.
+G. Refinement.

+**46- What does it mean to say that an event has a timebox?**
+- (choose the best answer)
+- :white_check_mark: **A. The event can take no more than a maximum amount of time.**
+- B. The event must take at least a minimum amount of time.
+- C. The event must happen by a given time.
+- D. The event must happen at a set time.

+**47- Which of the following services is appropriate for a Scrum Master in regard to the Daily Scrum?**
+- (choose the best answer)
+- A. Lead the discussions of the Developers.
+- B. Ensure that all 3 questions have been answered.
+- C. Facilitate in a way that ensures each team member has a chance to speak.
+- :white_check_mark: **D. Teach the Developers to keep the Daily Scrum within the 15 minute timebox.**
+- E. All answers apply.

 # 09.09.2025 PAL: Exam Tips: Lesson 1
 **1- The Product Backlog is ordered by:**
 - (choose the best answer)